stephanh42/hyperbolic/README.md

 ## Representing transformations by hyperquats

 Rotations of the sphere are often represented by (unit) quaternions.
-There is a similar concept of the hyperbolic plane, namely [hyperquat(ernion)s](https://en.wikipedia.org/wiki/Hyperbolic_quaternion).
+There is a similar concept of the hyperbolic plane, namely [hyperquat(ernion)s](https://en.wikipedia.org/wiki/Split-quaternion).
+(Note on naming: the terminology for these things is not really standardized.
+Wikipedia calls them split quaternions.
+Others (including me) call them hyperbolic quaternions because they are the exact hyperbolic analogue of the "normal" quaternions on a sphere.)

 Interestingly, the unit hyperquats can in turn be represented by 2x2 real matrices with determinant 1, i.e. matrices of the following form: